cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 # Introduction

 (RFC EDITOR: remove this paragraph.)
-The source for this draft and and the reference implementation can be found at https://github.com/cfrg/draft-irtf-cfrg-vdaf.
+The source for this draft and the reference implementation can be found at https://github.com/cfrg/draft-irtf-cfrg-vdaf.